By Gabrielle Kratsas

 The following list will help guide you in your quest for the college right for you.
 These schools were chosen for this list by using information from a number of reputable sources, such as Greatist, The Princeton Review, Trojan Annual Sexual Health Report Card, and each school’s individual websites.

-30. University of Maryland in College Park, Md.
+30. University of Maryland

 In June 2013, this campus became smoke-free, with the exception of a few designated areas.
 On the school’s Smoke-Free UMD website, students can find helpful resources and tips to help kick the habit.
 It also links to the Health Center’s website for a traditional smoking cessation program.